ray-project/ray/doc/source/serve/production.md

 * It will start a new Serve application if one hasn't already started.
 * The Serve application will deploy the deployments from your deployment graph, updated with the configurations from your config file.

 It does **not** mean that your Serve application, including your deployments, has already started running successfully.
 This happens asynchronously as the Ray cluster attempts to update itself to match the settings from your config file.
-Check out the [next section](serve-in-production-monitoring) to learn more about how to monitor your deployments.
+Check out the [next section](serve-in-production-inspecting) to learn more about how to inspect your deployments.

 ### Adding a Runtime Environment